 Lakhrissi has had international solo presentations at museums and galleries including: Fondazione Sandretto Re Rebaudengo, Turin, IT; MOSTYN, Llandudno, UK; VITRINE, London, UK; KevinSpace, Vienna, AT; Zabriskie, Genève, CH; Centre d’Art Contemporain, Noisy-Le-Sec, FR.

-Further group exhibitions at galleries, museums and biennials internationally including: Palais de Tokyo, Paris, FR; Wiels, Brussels, BE; NIRIN 22nd Biennale of Sydney, Museum of Contemporary Art Australia, Sydney, AU; Baltic Triennial 13, Contemporary Art Centre, Riga, LV & CAC, Vilnius, LT; Manchester International Festival, HOME, UK; CRAC Alsace, Altkirch, FR; Hayward Gallery, London, UK; Het Hem, Amsterdam, NL; Shedhalle, Zurich, CH; CAC Brétigny, Brétigny-sur-Orge, FR; Maison Populaire, Montreuil, FR; Centre Wallonie Bruxelles, Paris, FR; Musée D’Art Contemporain, Haute-Vienna, FR; Fondation Calouste Gulbenkian, Paris, FR; Auto Italia South East, London, UK; Fondation Lafayette Anticipations, Paris, FR; L’Espace Arlaud, Lausanne, CH; Palazzo delle Esposizioni, Rome, IT; Kling&Bang, Reykjavik, IS; FRAC Lorraine, FR; FIAC, Grand Palais, Paris, FR; One Gee in Fog, Geneva, CH; Horst Festival, Brussels/Vilvoorde, BE.
+Further group exhibitions at galleries, museums and biennials internationally including: Palais de Tokyo, Paris, FR; Wiels, Brussels, BE; NIRIN 22nd Biennale of Sydney, Museum of Contemporary Art Australia, Sydney, AU; Baltic Triennial 13, Contemporary Art Centre, Riga, LV & CAC, Vilnius, LT; Foundation Ricard, Paris, FR; Manchester International Festival, HOME, UK; CRAC Alsace, Altkirch, FR; Hayward Gallery, London, UK; Het Hem, Amsterdam, NL; Shedhalle, Zurich, CH; CAC Brétigny, Brétigny-sur-Orge, FR; Maison Populaire, Montreuil, FR; Centre Wallonie Bruxelles, Paris, FR; Musée D’Art Contemporain, Haute-Vienna, FR; Fondation Calouste Gulbenkian, Paris, FR; Auto Italia South East, London, UK; Fondation Lafayette Anticipations, Paris, FR; L’Espace Arlaud, Lausanne, CH; Palazzo delle Esposizioni, Rome, IT; Kling&Bang, Reykjavik, IS; FRAC Lorraine, FR; One Gee in Fog, Geneva, CH; Horst Festival, Brussels/Vilvoorde, BE; VEDA, Florence, IT.

 Residencies include: Maison Populaire, Montreuil, FR (2020-21); Wiels, Brussels, BE (2020); Workspace, Brussels, BE (2020&19); Sophiensaele, Berlin, DE (2020); CND, Pantin, FR (2020); Bundanon Trust, Illaroo, AU (2019); Artspace, Sydney, AU (2019); Kunstencentrum Buda, Courtrai (BE).

-Lakhrissi is currently exhibiting in 'Bonaventure (Trafficking worlds)' at Foundation Ricard, Paris, FR (until 30 October 2021); 'Ordained, Horny & Horned', VEDA, Florence, IT (until 6 November 2021); 'UNE JOURNÉE EN UTOPIE', Le Familistère de Guise, FR (until 14 November 2021) and 'Avoidance' at Centre for Contemporary Art FUTURA, Prague, CZ (until 14 November 2021).
-Forthcoming exhibitions include 'A, letter', a duo show with Charlie Godet Thomas, which is a VITRINE Satellite exhibition at Ballon Rouge, Brussels, BE (11 November - 11 December 2021) and 'Echo' at Haus der Kunst, Munich, DE (2022).
+Lakhrissi is currently exhibiting in 'UNE JOURNÉE EN UTOPIE', Le Familistère de Guise, FR (until 14 November 2021) and 'Avoidance' at Centre for Contemporary Art FUTURA, Prague, CZ (until 14 November 2021).
+Forthcoming exhibitions include 'Echo' at Haus der Kunst, Munich, DE (2022).

-He has been shortlisted for the 22nd Foundation Pernod Ricard Prize 2021 and been nominated by Hans Ulrich Obrist for the Zürich Art Prize 2022.
-He is currently exhibited at Foundation Pernod Ricard, Paris and Kevin Space, Vienna.
+He was shortlisted for the 22nd Foundation Pernod Ricard Prize 2021 and been nominated by Hans Ulrich Obrist for the Zürich Art Prize 2022.